 A beautiful relationship, a great job, and financial security are remarkable outcomes for anyone, but Christ did not come to give you those things.
-Jesus came to die on a cross so you could have an example to follow.
-You need steps to lead you to a better life.
+Jesus came to die on a cross so that you could have an example to follow.
+You must walk in His steps to find a better life.

 When sin came into the world, violence, disease, and corruption came along with it.
 Every person became a bad person (Isaiah 64:6; Romans 3:10–12).
 And bad things happen to bad people.
 Christ did not come to die to change violence, disease, or corruption.
 He came to change lives.

-The longer it takes a person to understand, embrace, and find joy in suffering, the more susceptible they will be to discouragement.
-Our therapeutic culture is opposed to this kind of teaching because they are beholding to an anti-suffering message.
-Part of the American dream is to remove all suffering from everyone, which is an untenable teaching that does not factor in the doctrine of fallenness.
+The longer it takes a person to find strength in suffering, the more susceptible they will be to discouragement.
+Our therapeutic culture is opposed to this kind of teaching because they are beholden to an anti-suffering message.
+Part of the American dream is to remove all suffering from everyone, which is untenable teaching that does not factor in the doctrine of fallenness.

-If your goal is to rid yourself of your problems but cannot get to that utopian place, you may be setup for un-resolvable disappointment.
-If their medications do not work or if a divorce does not give you a better life, you will not be far from depression.
+If your goal is to rid yourself of your problems, but you cannot get to that utopian place, you may be set up for unresolvable disappointment.
+If medications do not work or if a divorce does not give you a better life, you will not be far from depression.

 - How influenced have you become by the “best life now” mantra of our culture?